Published: 6 May 2020, 14.45

 It is also important to bear in mind that the shorter the treatments you provide, the less close contact you have with your client, and therefore the lower the transmission risk between you both.

-For therapists returning to full practice in England, the government’s Close contact services: Guidance for keeping workers and clients safe in close contact services, says: "Businesses should consider providing shorter, more basic treatments to keep the time to a minimum" and “Where extended treatments are undertaken, such as […] massages, consider how the length of the appointment could be minimised.”
+For therapists returning to full practice in England, the government’s Close contact services: Guidance for keeping workers and clients safe in close contact services, says: "Businesses should consider providing shorter, more basic treatments to keep the time to a minimum".
 In line with this guidance, please look to provide shorter treatments where possible and not to exceed an hour (total appointment time) at the early stages of returning to work.
 Similarly, we would advise against multiple treatments for the same client that, combined, last longer than an hour (for example, a body massage followed by a manicure or pedicure).
 If we receive any clarification from the government on this point, we will provide members with an update.

 For therapists working in Scotland, the government’s Checklist that should be considered by close contact business owners states: “Good practice involves the practitioner continually moving from side to side or from the back avoiding the high-risk zone [in front of the face], inactive periods, and keeping the activity time involved as short as possible.”
 Again, please see our recommendations in the paragraph above.